Audio/MIDI multitrack recording software

 The 4th option ('Custom') lets you choose your own preferences:

-• Large Meters: Use larger level meters.
+• Large Meters: Uses larger level meters.

 • Align Editor with Editor Preview panes: An open track editor will replace the Editor Preview pane.

 • Input Device(Windows only): Choose Touchscreen if you're using a touchscreen, choose "Mouse, Keyboard" otherwise.
-If the computer has a pen there's also a 'Pen with touch scrolling' option.
+If the computer has a pen, there's also a "Pen with touch scrolling" option.

 Transport: